Building Authentic Connections In Networking

 We’ve all left networking events with a stack of business cards—but then what?
 Instead of letting them collect dust, here’s how to make the most of your new connections:

-5. Keep It Genuine – Not every connection will turn into a collaboration, and that’s okay.
+Keep It Genuine – Not every connection will turn into a collaboration; that’s okay.
 Stay authentic and nurture relationships naturally.

 5 Tips to Be Best Prepared for Networking

-1. Have a Clear Intention – Set a goal for the event (e.g., meet three new people or learn about a specific industry).
+Have a Clear Intention – Set a goal for the event, such as meeting three new people or learning about a specific industry.

-3. Ask Meaningful Questions – Instead of “What do you do?” try “What inspired you to start your business?”
+Ask Meaningful Questions – Instead of “What do you do?” try asking “What inspired you to start your business?”

 5 Things NOT to Do at a Networking Event